Slype/SlypeMemory/README.md

-# SlypeMemory
+# SlypeMemory C#

-Simple class for externally reading memory addresses
+## Simple class for externally reading memory addresses in C#.

+Written for educational purposes.